Binary Tree in Action (Traversal)

 };

-function traverses the entire "ternary tree," connecting all adjacent binary tree nodes, thus avoiding the issues we encountered earlier and perfectly solving this problem.
+function traverses the entire "ternary tree" and connects all adjacent binary tree nodes, thereby avoiding the issues we encountered before and perfectly solving this problem.

-2. Can this problem be solved using the "break down the problem" thinking pattern?
+2. Can this problem be solved using the "problem decomposition" approach?

-Well, it seems there isn't a particularly good approach, so this problem cannot be solved using the "break down the problem" thinking pattern.
+Well, there doesn't seem to be any particularly good idea, so this problem cannot be solved using the "problem decomposition" approach.

 Third Problem: Flatten Binary Tree to Linked List

-This is LeetCode problem #114 "Flatten Binary Tree to Linked List."
-Let's look at the problem statement:
+This is LeetCode Problem 114 "Flatten Binary Tree to Linked List", let's take a look at the problem:

 Given the root